info14fourteen-creator/4teen-telegram-airdrop-bot/README.md

 Features

 - Telegram membership verification
 - Accepts TRON wallet address
--   Random reward generation (1–5 4TEEN)
+- Random decimal reward generation (1.000001–4.999999 4TEEN)
 - Calls smart contract airdrop() function
 - Prevents duplicate claims per Telegram account and wallet
 - Simple deployment on Heroku

 ------------------------------------------------------------------------

 How the Bot Works

 1. User starts the bot with /start
 2. Bot asks the user to join the community or channel
 3. User presses VERIFY
 4. Bot checks membership in:
    - Telegram group
    - Telegram channel
 5. If verified, user sends a TRON wallet address
-6. Bot sends a random reward between 1 and 5 4TEEN
+6. Bot sends a random reward between 1.000001 and 4.999999 4TEEN
 7. The reward is sent through the AirdropVault contract

 ------------------------------------------------------------------------